TFSA

 Invest for growth, over the long term

-While most Ninety One IP TFSA investors appear to agree - 93% are invested in offshore, equity or multi-asset (balanced or flexible) funds - unfortunately 7% are not maximising the return potential of growth assets/investments.
+While most Ninety One IP TFSA investors appear to agree - more than 90% are invested in offshore, equity or multi-asset (balanced or flexible) funds - unfortunately up to 10% of investors are not maximising the return potential of growth assets/investments.

 Don’t treat your TFSA as an emergency fund